-As a warm-up, let us review the strong law of large numbers for a fair coin toss, in which similar issues are encountered.
-Let $2^{\N}$ be the set of infinite binary sequences, equipped with the (uniform or fair) Bernoulli measure $f^{\N}$ (see Appendix \ref{AR} for details).
-For each $N\in\N$, define
+As a warm-up, let us review the strong law of large numbers for a fair coin toss, in which similar issues occur.
+Let $2^{\N}$ be the set of infinite binary sequences, equipped with the (fair) Bernoulli measure $f^{\N}$, see Appendix \ref{AR}, notably eqs.\ \er{deff} and \er{defqN}.
+For each $N\in\N_*$, define